rapid7/insightconnect-plugins/plugins/symantec_bcs/help.md

 # Version History

+* 1.0.3 - Update requests module to version included with InsightConnect Plugin Runtime
 * 1.0.2 - Update requests to 2.20.0 | Update to insightconnect-plugin-runtime | Fix Error handling
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode